 There is no destination on Earth like Israel.
 Over millennia, this tiny bit of land, located on the warm shores of the Mediterranean, has cast a giant footprint on the world that belies its size.
 It is the birthplace of the three major monotheistic religions, whose epicenter, Jerusalem, is a beloved and coveted capital.
 Deep within the Judean desert lies the Dead Sea, the lowest spot on earth, whose mud is considered a cure for some illnesses and whose water is so buoyant that everyone can happily float.
-The fertile hills of the Galilee are resplendent with Arab and Jewish villages and ancient archaeological sites that reveal previous civilizations, as archaeologists work to peel back the layers of rock, soil and time.
-And today, modern cities have risen from the desert attracting the trendiest travelers with a world-class foodie scene, high-end shopping and incredible innovations in science and technology!
-Whether you wander the land with the Bible as your guidebook, or you gravitate to the frenetic nightlife, beautiful beaches and restaurants of Tel Aviv, you will discover for yourself that this old-new country truly lives up to its nickname, the Miracle on the Mediterranean.
+The fertile hills of the Galilee are resplendent with Arab and Jewish villages and ancient archaeological sites that reveal previous civilizations as archaeologists work to peel back the layers of rock, soil, and time.
+And today, modern cities have risen from the desert, attracting the trendiest travelers with a world-class foodie scene, high-end shopping, and incredible innovations in science and technology!
+So whether you wander the land with the Bible as your guidebook or gravitate to the frenetic nightlife, beautiful beaches, and restaurants of Tel Aviv, you will discover that this old-new country truly lives up to its nickname, the Miracle on the Mediterranean.

 - Old City Jerusalem

-At the heart of the Jewish, Islamic and Christian religions, Old City is a must-see destination for all travelers alike.
+At the heart of the Jewish, Islamic, and Christian religions, Old City is a must-see destination for all travelers alike.
 Surrounded by ancient walls, this region is home to the Western Wall, the Church of the Holy Sepulcher, and the Dome of the Rock Islamic shrine.
 Old City is full of biblical history that is divided into four quarters; The Jewish Quarter, The Armenian Quarter, The Christian Quarter, and The Muslim Quarter.
-Each quarter holds its own significance with unique atmospheres, sites, smells, and experiences.
-Old City is full of a variety of shops and markets where vendors sell prayer shawls, rosaries, ornate ceramics and more.
-In addition to the shops dotting the streets, there are also numerous food stalls serving up fresh-squeezed juice and some of Israel's favorites: falafel, hummus and pita.
+Each quarter holds its significance with unique atmospheres, sites, smells, and experiences.
+Old City is full of various shops and markets where vendors sell prayer shawls, rosaries, ornate ceramics, and more.
+In addition to the shops dotting the streets, numerous food stalls serve fresh-squeezed juice and some of Israel's favorites: falafel, hummus, and pita.

 - The Dead Sea